ShashankS1011/AIAlchemists/README.md

 1.2.
 Buyers: Enter location, required material, and quantity.
 The app will provide optimal delivery paths for suppliers and optimal material recommendations for buyers based on price and availability.

-Clone the Repository (for Developers)
+2. Clone the Repository (for Developers)
 You can clone the repository to inspect and modify the codebase or datasets.

+2.1.
 Clone via command line:
 git clone https://github.com/ShashankS1011/AIAlchemists.git
+(Or)

-Or download the repository directly as a ZIP file and extract it.
+2.2. download the repository directly as a ZIP file and extract it.

 3. Datasets Used
 The app leverages two datasets: